onslaught7/market-pulse-engine/README.md

 You'll receive a stream of `{"type": "token", "content": "..."}` messages, followed by a final `{"type": "done", "sources_scanned": 6}`.

+### 4. Audit the Panopticon (Observability)

+To view the distributed traces and system metrics:

+* **Jaeger Traces:** Navigate to `http://localhost:16686`.
+Select `vortex-api` to see millisecond-level breakdowns of OpenAI embedding calls and Qdrant database queries.
+* **Prometheus Metrics:** Navigate to `http://localhost:9090` to view system health and queue depths.

 ---

 ## 🧠 Engineering Decisions